frictionlessdata/datapackage/source/data-packages.rst

 Data Packages
 =============

-.. sectionauthor:: Rufus Pollock (Open Knowledge Foundation)
+.. sectionauthor:: Rufus Pollock (Open Knowledge Foundation), Matthew Brett (NiPY)

 A Data Package (or DataPackage) is a coherent collection of data and possibly other assets into a single form.
 It provides the basis for